 Real Estate Tax Payments

-The annual tax certificate sale for 2019 delinquent and prior year property tax accounts is in progress.
+The annual tax certificate sale for 2019 was held on June 15, 2020.
+Amounts reflected are amounts due after the tax certificate sale.
 The online payment button has been disabled.
-You may mail your payment or visit our public service office.
+You may mail your payment or visit our Public Service Office.
 Please call 305-270-4916 for information.

 Real estate property taxes are collected annually and can be paid online, by mail or in person.
 Also known as ad valorem taxes, real estate property taxes are based on the assessed value of a property's land, buildings and improvements, determined by the Property Appraiser as of Jan.
 1.

 At the end of the certified tax roll, the Property Appraiser delivers the certified tax roll to the Tax Collector, who mails tax notices to the last owner of the property to collect the money owed.

 The real estate property tax notice also includes non-ad valorem assessments levied against the property for services such as solid waste, fire rescue, libraries and other special assessments.

 County and municipal governments, as well as local taxing authorities (such as the School Board and South Florida Water Management District, Children's Trust), determine tax rates (also known as millage rates).
 The rate is multiplied against the assessed value of the property, minus exemptions, to determine the amount of taxes due.

 Tax notices are mailed on or before Nov.
 1. If you don't receive your tax notice in November, call the Tax Collector's office to request a duplicate.
 Taxes become delinquent on April 1 and additional interest and fees will be added to the bill.